Aribah97/Water_Management_System/README.md

 **[Activity Diagrams](https://github.com/Aribah97/Water_Management_System/blob/main/UML_Diagrams/UML_Activity_Diagram.pdf)**: Visualize the flow of control or workflow within a system, detailing the steps or actions involved in a process.

+**Clean Code Development**

+**[Clean code development](https://github.com/Aribah97/Water_Management_System/blob/main/Clean%20Code%20Development.pdf)** involves writing code that is easy to understand, modify, and maintain.
+This approach emphasizes the importance of readability, simplicity, and clarity in code, enabling developers to collaborate effectively and produce high-quality software.
+Key principles include using meaningful names for variables, functions, and classes, breaking down code into small, cohesive modules, avoiding unnecessary complexity, and following consistent formatting and commenting practices.
+By adhering to these principles, developers can create code that is easy to read, test, and refactor, leading to improved productivity, reduced bugs, and enhanced maintainability throughout the software development lifecycle.